qkzk/fm/development.md

 - Use the current window when possible.
   When you start a shell with `s` or open a file opened in a terminal, we use the current window instead of starting a new terminal emulator.
   It can't work if you open multiple files which doesn't share a common opener (a text file and something else).
+- Nerdfont icons for filetypes.
+When metadata isn't shown, use nerdfont devicons to display the filekind.
+  Association is copied from [ranger_devicons](https://github.com/alexanderjeurissen/ranger_devicons).

 #### Changelog